CSHS-CWRA/RavenPy/docs/usage.rst

     out.hydrograph.q_sim
     out.storage["Ponded Water"]

 Note that this works only if simulated variables are stored as netCDF files, that is, if the `rvi` file includes a `:WriteNetCDFFormat` command.
-Also the `run_name` parameter should be set to None, if the output files from Raven aren't renamed.
-If they are renamed `run_name` should be a string of this new file prefix.
+Note also that the `run_name` parameter should reflect the value of the `:RunName` configuration option.
+If `:RunName` is not configured, then the `run_name` argument should be left to its default `None` value.

 The class `EnsembleReader` does the same for an ensemble of model outputs, concatenating netCDF outputs along a new dimension: